Ramzy98/ecommerce-website-restful-api/README.md

         GRANT ALL PRIVILEGES ON DATABASE ecommerce_db_test TO ecommerce_user_test;
     - then migrate the database with the command:
         - db:migrate up

+## PORT NUMBERS

+    - Node server is running on port 3000
+    - Postgres is running on port 5432

 ## Database Schema